knuesel/callisto/docs/Reference.md

 -  The cell source is normalized to be a simple string (nbformat also allows an array of strings).

 -  For code cells, a **metadata header** is processed and removed if present: by default, if the first source lines are of the form `#| key: value` (optionally with an extra space between `#` and `|`), they are treated as metadata.
-The key-values pairs are added to the `cell.metadata` dictionary, and the header lines are removed from the cell source.
+The key-values pairs are added to the `cell.metadata` dictionary, and the header lines are removed from the cell source (unless `keep-cell-header` is set to `true`).
 For example, a code cell `c` containing the following source:

    ```
    #| label: plot1